 We toured the pictured mid-century home the day after it came on the market and made the first of four offers that would come in by the end of the day.
 The fact that we offered first and offered cash put us at the top of the list.
 We were able to stop hitting “refresh.”

 We closed on the house Friday August 2nd, 2019, just a week and a half before my last day of work.
-I had a trailer full of our stuff to unload that day, another load yesterday, and I’ll have several more trailer loads to drag over before the fall sets in and we take off for two months each in Ecuador and Spain.
+I had a trailer full of our stuff to unload that day, and another few trailer loads to drag over before the fall set in and we took off for two months in Mexico and then two months in Spain.

 For better or worse, we scheduled three weeks between those extended trips to experience a taste of winter again to remind ourselves why we’re choosing this life of more adventure and fewer blizzards.
-There’s also celebrating the holidays with family, and we’ll be back for both Christmas and New Years.
+There’s also celebrating the holidays with family, and we were back for both Christmas and New Years.

 The FIRE movement is often knocked for being overly frugal and unrealistic.
 By not only purchasing a $90,000 home, but also moving into it, I feel I’m doing my part to perpetuate the stereotype.

-But we’re not doing this for the sole purpose of looking cheap.
+But we didn’t do this for the sole purpose of looking cheap.
 Let’s rewind and see how we arrived at a place where we would buy an old starter home when we could afford to spend a whole bunch more, but intentionally make this surprising choice.

 Gainesville, Florida.
 1 BR, 1 BA. $120,000

 In the fall of 2002, I was an intern living in resident housing in La Crosse, WI, renting for a year.
 I was excited to be moving on to sunny Florida, and I was keeping a keen eye on the condo market there.